-He has more than a hundred academic publications including many articles in such refereed journals as: Asia-Pacific Journal of Human Resources; British Journal of Industrial Relations; Comparative Labor Law and Policy Journal; Higher Education Review; Human Relations; Human Resource Management Journal; Industrial and Labor Relations Review; Industrial Relations Journal; International Journal of Human Resource Management; International Labour Review; Journal of Industrial Relations; Journal of Management Studies; Australian Journal of Labour Economics; New Technology, Work and Employment; Personnel Review; Prometheus; Public Administration; Thunderbird International Business Review.
+He has more than two hundred academic publications including many articles in such leading refereed journals as: Asia Pacific Journal of Human Resources; Australian Journal of Labour Economics; British Journal of Industrial Relations; British Journal of Management; Comparative Labor Law & Policy Journal; Higher Education Review; Human Relations; Human Resource Management Journal; Industrial & Labor Relations Review; Industrial Relations Journal; International Journal of Human Resource Management; International Labour Review; Journal of Industrial Relations; Journal of Management Studies; New Technology, Work & Employment; Personnel Review; Prometheus; Public Administration; Public Money & Management; and Thunderbird International Business Review.

-He is a Distinguished Member and Life Fellow of the Australian and New Zealand Academy of Management; and a Fellow of several other associations including: Academy of Social Sciences, UK; Academy of Social Sciences of Australia, Australian Human Resources Institute, Australian Institute of Management, British Academy of Management (BAM), Chartered Institute of Management, UK and of Chartered Institute of Personnel and Development, UK.
+He is a Distinguished Member & Life Fellow of ANZAM; and a Fellow of other associations including: ASSA; LERA; Academy of Social Sciences, UK; Australian HR Institute; Australian Institute of Management; British Academy of Management (BAM); Chartered Institute of Management, UK; Chartered Institute of Personnel & Development, UK.